Various types of Dental Surgery Procedures

 Need to have surgery performed?

-Find out if surgery is the best course of action for your dental issue by coming in or giving us a call at our Pendleton Pike, Lawrence, Indianapolis location.
+Find out if surgery is the best course of action for your dental issue by coming in or calling us at our Pendleton Pike, Lawrence, Indianapolis location.

 Start right away!